eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 }
 ```

+Note that a card that has never been reviewed has _no_ stability.

 ## Stability on Success

 Stability is updated differently depending on whether the user forgot ($G=1$) or remembered ($G \in [2,3,4]$) the card.
 The equation is very big, so I'm going to break it down hierarchically.

-After a review, stability is updated by multiplying it with a scaling factor $\alpha$:
+After a review, stability is updated by multiplying it by a scaling factor $\alpha$:

 $$
 S'(D, S, R, G) = S\alpha